-XV.B.5.7.
+358 XV.B.5.76.
 Bulletins and newsletters

-Bulletins and newsletters provide at regular intervals information about medicines and their safety and effectiveness.
+Bulletins and newsletters provide at regular intervals-new information about medicines and their safety and effectiveness.
 These tools may serve as reminders of previous communications.
 Competent authorities can reach a large audience with these tools by using web-based and other available means.

-XV.B.5.8.
+362 XV.B.5.87.
 Inter-authority communication

-When one competent authority takes regulatory action on a particular safety concern, other competent authorities may also receive enquiries or may want to communicate on the same issue.
+When one competent authority takes regulatory action on a particular safety concern, other competent authorities usually-may also receive need to respond to enquiries or may want to-communicate on the same issue.
 The use of inter-authority communication material, such as lines-to-take should be considered.
-Lines-to-take are documents prepared by a competent authority to assist its staff and those of co-operating authorities in responding consistently to external enquires or communicating a consistent message on a specific issue.
+Lines-to-take are documents specifically-prepared by a competent authority to assist its own-staff and those of co-operating authorities in responding consistently to external enquires or communicating a consistent message on a specific safety issue.

-XV.B.5.9.
+369 XV.B.5.98.
 Responding to enquiries from the public